 Through the 1980s and ’90s John carved out a career in marketing and A&R at various record companies, working with Elkie Brooks, Maria Friedman, Connie Francis, Hazell Dean, Sonia, Gary Glitter, The Crickets, Lonnie Donegan, Madness, Barry Manilow and Sir Tim Rice.
 He even found time to write the occasional song for other artists and in 1992 Des O’Connor recorded John’s Blue Days for his Portrait album which received a silver disc for 100,000 sales.

-In 2001, after retiring to Pembrokeshire John began performing again, at local pubs and in the piano bars on the cruise ships.
+In 2001, after retiring to Pembrokeshire with his partner, actor Neil France, John began performing again, at local pubs and in the piano bars on the cruise ships.
 And then something amazing happened…

-The Guardian gave The Dangerous Hours, a collaboration project with the poet/lyricist Robert Cochrane, a four-star review along with similar praise in Uncut.
-At the end of 2005 Cherry Red Records released As I Was Saying, featuring guitarist Andre Barreau and bassist Phil King.
-Plan B magazine’s reviewer Dickon Edwards made it his Album Of The Year and Chris Roberts in his Uncut review said John ‘is a British Jimmy Webb’.
+Alexis Petridis in The Guardian gave The Dangerous Hours, a collaboration project with the poet/lyricist Robert Cochrane, a four-star review along with similar praise by Max Bell in Uncut.
+At the end of 2005 Cherry Red Records released As I Was Saying, featuring a brand new set of John Howard songs.
+Accompanied by guitarist Andre Barreau and bassist Phil King, the album proved a big hit, with Plan B magazine’s reviewer Dickon Edwards making it his Album Of The Year and Chris Roberts in his Uncut review writing that John ‘is a British Jimmy Webb’.

-John’s third new album, Same Bed, Different Dreams received fantastic reviews in music magazines such as Les InRocks and Magic, opening a new market for John’s music in France.
+John’s third new album, Same Bed, Different Dreams, released on Disques-Eurovisions, received fantastic reviews in music magazines such as Les Inrocks and Magic, opening a new market for John’s music in France.